 Students studying three A Levels will be expected to have a minimum of two GCSEs at grade 6 and three GCSEs at grade 5/4, including English Language and Mathematics at grade 5/4 or above.
 Or eight GCSEs at a minimum of grade 5.

-There are two exams, one for each module:
+There are two exams, one for each module

-Exam Board: AQA
+Exam Board: OCR

 There is an expectation to complete a one-week work placement in the Summer term.
 There are opportunities for you to attend theatre trips, journalism workshops and university trips as well as day placements at local schools.